 “You are also to count off seven sabbaths of years for yourself, seven times seven years, so that you have the time of the seven sabbaths of years, namely, forty-nine years.”

-When HaYovel (the Jubilee) of the people of Israel shall be, then their inheritance will be added to the inheritance of the tribe to which they belong; so their inheritance will be withdrawn from the inheritance of the tribe of our fathers.
-Jubilee requires all debts between Jews [and Gentile servants in the land] to be annulled: Any Jew that sold his or herself into slavery is released, whether they worked the amount of time they promised, or not.
+HaYovel (the Jubilee) requires all debts between Jews [and Gentile servants in the land] to be annulled: Any Jew that sold his or herself into slavery is released, whether he or she worked the amount of time promised, or not.
 When the Shofar blows at the end of Yom Kippur, it is as if to announce:

 You who are enslaved to debt (the debt of sin; any sin), you are now free!
 You are given a full pardon!